golemfactory/golem-docs/src/pages/docs/creators/ray/mainnet.md

 To proceed with the above instructions you will need to access the Golem node service (`yagna`).
 Normally, it should be running in the background after the first successful `ray up`.
 Other than that, you can always start it manually with `yagna service run` command.

-Note that, if you lock your wallet (its private key actually), you will need to unlock it every time you start the Golem node (`ray up` starts it up if it is not running).
+Note that, if you lock your wallet with a password, you will need `yagna` to unlock it every time it starts.
+Also, remember that `ray up` starts the `yagna` service if it doesn't find it running.

 ## Budget control